Rantanen, Avalanche get back on track with win against Blues | Colorado Avalanche

+Has goal, assist for Colorado, which had been shut out in previous 2 games

 Ross Colton, Artturi Lehkonen and Bowen Byram also scored, and Nathan MacKinnon and Cale Makar each had two assists for the Avalanche (7-2-0), who had lost 4-0 in each of their previous two games.
-Ivan Prosvetov made 28 saves in his first start with Colorado.
+Ivan Prosvetov, who was claimed off waivers from the Arizona Coyotes on Oct.
+9, made 27 saves in his first start with Colorado.

+"I liked our checking game.
+I like what we did,” Colorado coach Jared Bednar said.
+“I liked the way we played, the energy, the intensity to our game, but there was a, I don't know, call it a 10-minute stretch in the second period where it was a track meet.
+We were giving up some chances, and I thought [Prosvetov] was excellent.”

 Robert Thomas scored, and Jordan Binnington made 24 saves for the Blues (3-4-1), who have lost three of four.